 - User may visit some sites that is serving infected scripts.

-37. Write the simple Nmap command to invoke a general vulnerability assessment script on any domain.
+37. State the simple Nmap command to invoke a general vulnerability assessment script on any domain.

 nmap -sV --script=vuln www.somewebsitetoscan.com